Welcome To The

 Ruth Brooks (LLVRC ’22)

-is again in the Sacramento State Women’s Varsity 8 in her Junior Year and they have had 2 races so far.
-On March 8th they hosted the Sacramento State Invite, They beat Santa Clara, St. Mary’s, Portland State and Orange Coast College and claimed WCC Crew of the Week.
-Last weekend at the Hornet Invite they beat Cal Poly Humboldt and Kansas State in the morning session and then lost to UC San Diego but beat Cal Poly again in the afternoon session.
-They will be travelling to the San Diego Crew Classic this weekend.
+is a senior in the Sacramento State Women’s Varsity 8.
+Last year they had 7 races with mixed success.
+In March, they hosted Santa Clara, St. Mary’sPortland State and Orange Coast College and claimed WCC Crew of the Week. before that, at the Hornet Invite they beat Cal Poly Humboldt and Kansas State in the morning session and then lost to UC San Diego but beat Cal Poly again in the afternoon session.
+They also competed at the San Diego Crew Classic, and WCC Championships.

 Ben Dush (LLVRC ’22)